 Incorrect use of crane spreader beams and crane lifting beams is an all too common cause of industrial lifting accidents.
 It is important that all workers are aware of spreader beam workplace health and safety requirements, and workplaces implement best practice spreader beam safety protocols to prevent crane lifting accidents.

-Always purchase spreader beams from Australian metal fabrication companies who manufacture to Australian standards.
+Always purchase spreader beams from an Australian material handling equipment supplier who manufactures to Australian standards.

 TARE WEIGHT – sometimes called unladen weight, is the weight of an empty vehicle or container.
 By subtracting it from the gross weight (laden weight), the weight of the goods carried (the net weight) may be determined.
 Read more about TARE WEIGHT.